OpenTermsArchive/engine/README.md

     }
   },
   "notifier": {
-    "sendInBlue": {
+    "enabled": ["A JSON list of notifiers to enable among all available notifiers (see src/notifier folder)"], "sendInBlue": {
       "administratorsListId": "SendInBlue contacts list ID of administrators", "updatesListId": "SendInBlue contacts list ID of persons to notify on document updates",